dBerriff/audio-replay/README.md

 ### DFPlayer Mini

 **command_handler_as.py**: MicroPython script. *asyncio* version of command handler for DFPlayer Mini.
-DFPlayer documentation has errors so this is work-in-progress. *controller_as.py* will call this module but is not yet complete.
+DFPlayer documentation has errors so this is work-in-progress.
+See: https://www.flyrontech.com/en/product/fn-m16p-mp3-module.html for better documentation, although not all features are implemented on all versions of the DFPlayer 16P

 **uart_os_as**: MicroPython script. *asyncio* version.
 Includes Queue and StreamTR classes